CB

 The test is normed only for administration by fluent BSL users, and the norms may not be valid when an interpreter translates BSL responses to English.

 If an interpreter is used, include caveats in the clinical write-up.
-If you cannot sign fluently, refer the person for a specialist assessment conducted directly in BSL.

 Ensuring you are qualified to administer